mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 : The JSON File with credentials for the Service Account

 {:id="Spreadsheet.SpreadsheetID" .text} *SpreadsheetID*
 : The ID for the Google Sheets file you want to edit.
 You can find the spreadsheetID in the URL of the Google Sheets file.
+Look for the part between '/d/' and '/edit' in the URL, e.g. in https://docs.google.com/spreadsheets/d/1234abcd/edit the ID is '1234abcd'.

 ### Events  {#Spreadsheet-Events}